Occupational Therapy

 Hospital Discharge Assessment and Coordination by Occupational Therapists

-Our occupational therapists meet with clients while still in hospital to assess their personal care needs and develop a discharge plan.
-Our therapists will coordinate with the funding provider to acquire necessary supports and equipment upon discharge, and follow up with the client in their home to ensure a safe transition.
+Our occupational therapists meet clients in the hospital to assess their personal care needs and develop a discharge plan to their home or respite care.
+Our therapists coordinate with the funding source to obtain necessary supports and equipment upon discharge, and follow up with the client in their home/respite facility to ensure a safe transition.

 In-Home Assessment and Treatment

-Our occupational therapists will meet clients to evaluate their ability to perform the essential tasks of daily living within their home environment.
-Activities evaluated may include housekeeping, childcare, home maintenance, personal care and leisure – or any other key activity important to our client’s life.
+Our occupational therapists assess clients in their home to evaluate their ability to perform the essential tasks of daily living within their home environment.
+Activities evaluated may include housekeeping, childcare, home maintenance, mobility, personal care and leisure – or any other key activity important to our client’s life.
 Skills such as symptom management for physical, cognitive and psychological injuries will be assessed.
 The goal is the safe resumption of pre-injury activities with proper aids/devices and education.

 Worksite Ergonomic Assessment

 A Worksite Assessment integrates a comprehensive Physical Demands Analysis (PDA) with an analysis of the individual’s medical and functional restrictions/limitations in relation to their work environment, and the required job processes, methods and equipment.
-The assessment includes individualized recommendations regarding ergonomics and/or modifications for a safe, gradual return to work or to maintain employment.
+The assessment includes recommendations relating to ergonomics and/or modifications for a safe, gradual return to work or to maintain employment.

 Return to Work Planning

-Liaison between clients and employers to develop an individualized graduated return to work program is critical role of occupational therapy.
+Our occupational therapists liaise between clients and employers to develop an individualized graduated return to work program.
 This may include a structured program designed to increase our client’s tolerance for the physical and cognitive demands associated with a return to work.
 Through this graduated approach, the client regains the necessary strength and stamina to return to pre-accident employment with appropriate aids/devices or job modifications.

 Assistive Devices Program (ADP) Assessments for Mobility aids